unclejed613/gnuradio-projects-rtlsdr/README.md

 # gnuradio-projects-rtlsdr
-various radio projects using gnuradio and rtl-sdr commrx is a communications receiver
+various radio projects using gnuradio and rtl-sdr.
+commrx is a communications receiver with AM, WFM, NFM, USB, LSB reception.